different-ai/file-organizer-2000/README.md

 For the tech-savvies who would like to play around with different models, there is a promptfoo.yaml file in the project including examples with local LLMs.
 See link for more info: https://promptfoo.dev/docs/configuration/guide/

+## 📱 Mobile Integration

+Seamlessly integrate with your mobile workflow:
+- iOS Shortcut for sending Apple Notes to Obsidian
+- Voice memo support for instant meeting notes
+- Cloud sync compatibility (works great with iCloud)

 ## iOS shortcut to send Apple Notes and Audios to Obsidian
 The iOS shortcut below makes it easy for you to easily work from your phone with this plugin. https://www.icloud.com/shortcuts/06915768862848fb9711f2f19b6405e2